lukaaash/sftp-ws/README.md

 ## API

-The client API aims to be compatible with SFTP client in [ssh2 module](https://github.com/mscdex/ssh2) by Brian White.
+The SFTP client provides a high-level API for multi-file operations, but it also aims to be compatible with SFTP client in [ssh2 module](https://github.com/mscdex/ssh2) by Brian White.

 Einaros [ws module](https://github.com/einaros/ws) is used to handle WebSockets and this is reflected in parts of the client and server API as well.

 ### SFTP client - connecting to a server: